 Because of her socialist views, Porat initially planned to go to Russia but changed her plans on meeting her future husband, Joseph Proter (1918–1996).
-Born in Cologne, he had immigrated to Palestine, joined a Ha-Shomer ha-Za’ir kibbutz and volunteered for the British army when World War II broke out.
-Posted in Germany as an intelligence officer, he was at the end of the war alloted the task of inspecting the lists of all the Russian and Polish forced laborers who wanted to return to their fatherland.
+Born in Cologne, he had immigrated to Palestine, joined a Ha-Shomer ha-Za’ir A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz and volunteered for the British army when World War II broke out.
+Posted in Germany as an intelligence officer, at the end of the war he was alloted the task of inspecting the lists of all the Russian and Polish forced laborers who wanted to return to their fatherland.
 Irene Klein’s name was also included in these lists: an actor wishing to travel to Russia.
-Thus they met for the first time, fell in love, married in 1946 and immigrated to Palestine.
+Thus they met for the first time, fell in love, married in 1946, and immigrated to Palestine.

 The Cameri’s method—the director’s initial discussion of the play with his actors—was new to Porat, who was accustomed to a system in which the actors came to the first rehearsal already knowing their lines, the director’s word was law, and the production was ready for opening night within two weeks.